Sawyer0/promptshield/README.md

 PromptShield is built around a powerful, config-first RulePack system. **RulePacks are the npm modules of AI security**—modular YAML or JSON files that define policies, security checks, and compliance logic—no code changes required.

+> ⚠️ **Regex Escaping in RulePacks:**
+> When writing regex patterns in YAML RulePacks, you must double-escape backslashes in JS strings so YAML receives the correct pattern.
+See [RulePack Authoring Guide](docs/RULEPACK_GUIDE.md#regex-escaping-in-yaml-rulepacks) for details and examples.

 See the [RulePack Registry](docs/RULEPACK_REGISTRY.md) for a list of official and community RulePacks.

 ### Types of RulePacks